Before one can characterize

 by each of the hourly mean concentrations; thus, the lower, less

-biologically effective concentrations were included in the integrated
+biologically effective hourly average concentrations were included

 The form of the